ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 **(ii) Types of windows to develop for the analytics**

-In this project, I chose to implement sliding windows of fixed sizes.
-Hence, a given window in a keyed stream will contain *n* data points from which the first half will already have been analyzed, processed and ingested into the database, and the second half not yet.
-This mechanism allows us to perform consistency check among "past" and "future" values which is very useful in an IoT context.
+In this project, I chose to implement sliding windows.
 Now, two kinds of windows might be considered: timing windows and fixed size windows.
-A timing window will consider a given interval of time in which the elements where timestamps correspond will be processed.
-At the opposite, fixed size window will take into account a given number of data points, whatever their timestamps, and process these points.
+A timing window will consider a given interval of time in which the incoming elements will be processed (for e.g., process the elements that came in the last minute).
+At the opposite, fixed size window will take into account a given number of data points and process these points.
 Both types of windows might be suitable for our application.
 However, it also depends on the intrinsic characteristics of the sensors, particularly of their frequency of emission.
 This strengthens even more my choice to consider keyed streams, as independent windows can be set individually for each sensor.
 Indeed, if a sensor only emits a few data points every hour, then it wouldn't make any sense to consider a timing window of a few seconds.
 In that case, a larger interval of time must be considered, or a fixed size window should be chosen.

 It is difficult to draw out these types of windows as they both might be suitable for our dataset.
-For the ease of this project, I chose to use fixed size windows of a given number of elements *n*.
+In this project, I chose to implement sliding timing windows for a time window of 1 minute, refreshed all 5 seconds.

 Notice that in practice, the consumer should also have the choice to impose which kind of windows better match his application, as he is the one to exactly know the data he is sending to the platform.